ioccc-src/winner/1986/wall/README.md

 ```

 We used a patch provided by [Yusuke Endoh](/winners.html#Yusuke_Endoh) to make
-this work with gcc.
+this work with gcc (in particular the patch uses `strdup()` on two strings).
 Thank you Yusuke!
-[Cody Boone
+[Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) fixed
-Ferguson](/winners.html#Cody_Boone_Ferguson) fixed this so that it does not
+this so that it does not require `-traditional-cpp`.
+This took a fair bit of
-require `-traditional-cpp`.
-This took a fair bit of tinkering as this entry *is*
+tinkering as this entry *is* strange.
-strange.
 Thank you Cody for your assistance!

 ## To use: